Pinus sabiniana

-Pinus sabiniana (sometimes spelled P. sabineana) is a pine endemic to California in the United States.
+Pinus sabiniana (sometimes spelled P. sabineana) is a pine endemic primarily to California, with its range extending locally into southern Oregon.
 Its vernacular names include towani pine, foothill pine, gray pine, ghost pine, and bull pine.
 The name digger pine was historically used but includes a racial slur.

 Description

+Pinus sabiniana is a medium sized evergreen tree.
+Mature trees typically grow to 36–45 ft, but can reach 105 ft.
+Young trees usually have straight trunks and a conical crown, but mature trees often divide into several forks as they age and become crooked, with sparse or irregular crowns.
+The bark of mature trunks is gray to reddish brown and is thick with deep fissures and irregular exfoliating scaly patches.

-Pinus sabiniana trees typically grow to 36–45 ft, but can reach 105 ft.
-The pine needles are in fascicles (bundles) of three, distinctively pale gray-green, sparse and drooping, and grow to 20–30 cm in length.
-The seed cones are large and heavy, 12–35 cm in length and almost as wide as they are long.
+The needles are in fascicles (bundles) of three, distinctively pale gray-green, sparse and drooping, and grow to 20–30 cm in length.
+The buds are ovoid, red-brown and resinous about 1cm long with white fringed scale margins.

+The pollen cones are borne in clusters at the bases of new needle shoots.
+The seed cones mature during their second year and are large and heavy, broadly ovoid, 12–35 cm in length and almost as wide as they are long.
+Each cone scale bears a distinctive woody spur that commonly elongates and curves downward, giving an armored appearance.
+The cones lack an abscission layer and may remain attached to the original branch long after seeds have been dispersed.
+The seeds are large, 19-25mm, long, heavy and pooryl winged.
 When fresh, they weigh from 0.3 to 0.7 kg, rarely over 1 kg.
 The male cones grow at the base of shoots on the lower branches.